llmrel/llmrel.github.io/accepted-papers.md

 <!-- # Accepted Papers -->

-<-- #We are pleased to announce the list of accepted papers for the NeuroAI Workshop.
-Congratulations to all the authors! -->
+We are pleased to announce the list of accepted papers for the NeuroAI Workshop.
+Congratulations to all the authors!

 - [Value of Information and Reward Specification in Active Inference and POMDPs](https://openreview.net/forum?id=ZyQvVHlRLD), Ran Wei - **Accept (Spotlight)**
 - [Grid Cell-Inspired Fragmentation and Recall for Efficient Map Building](https://openreview.net/forum?id=bmUUynN7Rm), Jaedong Hwang · Zhang-Wei Hong · Eric Chen · Akhilan Boopathy · Pulkit Agrawal · Ila Fiete - **Accept (Spotlight)**